• Frequently Asked Questions from Parents

 Yes, certainly.
 We are frequently hired by breastfeeding mothers.
 The nanny will bring the baby to the mother to be fed, after which the mother can continue to get her night’s rest.
 The mother will usually express milk into a bottle at the beginning of the evening.

-Few organisations in the Netherlands offer professional night nannies, especially for parents whose child might need extra care.
+Few organisations in the Netherlands offer professional night nannies, especially for families whose child requires extra care.
 As one of our parents said, “I think that many parents, like me, would initially be too scared to surrender the care of their baby into the hands of another person for the night.
 Our child was so tiny and vulnerable.
 You really want to be assured that your nanny has a track record of the right kind of experience.”

-As Nannies at Night, we carefully screen and select our nannies.
-Every night nanny must have relevant experience as demonstrated by two references, be in possession of a certificate of good conduct as well as a first aid certificate for babies and children, and have studied (or be studying) in a relevant area, such as obstetrics, midwifery or medicine.
+We carefully screen and select every nanny.
+All our night nannies must have relevant experience, demonstrated by two references; possess an official certificate of good conduct (V.O.G.); hold a first aid certificate for babies and children; and must be studying or have studied in a relevant field (obstetrics, midwifery, medicine or similar).

 Do you look after older children as well?